It’s a Sunday night and I’m scrolling through Pintrest.

 We should start by closing our eyes and just listening… but we don’t because we have it in our heads that looks matter.
 That chemistry is the sticky glue that doesn’t make mess or fade with time.

-We should listen to the way they speak, what they talk about.
+Instead, we should listen to the way they speak, what they talk about.

 Limit our senses so we can really see someone’s shape from the pitch of their voice….. the rhyme of how they speak, fast or slow?